Robert Fano: Early life and education

 Fano was born in Turin, Italy in 1917 to a Jewish family and grew up in Turin.
 Fano's father was the mathematician Gino Fano, his older brother was the physicist Ugo Fano, and Giulio Racah was a cousin.
 Fano studied engineering as an undergraduate at the School of Engineering of Torino (Politecnico di Torino) until 1939, when he emigrated to the United States as a result of anti-Jewish legislation passed under Benito Mussolini.
 He received his S.B. in electrical engineering from MIT in 1941, and upon graduation joined the staff of the MIT Radiation Laboratory.
-After World War II, Fano continued on to complete his Sc.D. in electrical engineering from MIT in 1947.
+After World War II, Fano continued to complete his Sc.D. in electrical engineering from MIT in 1947.
 His thesis, titled "Theoretical Limitations on the Broadband Matching of Arbitrary Impedances", was supervised by Ernst Guillemin.

 Career

-Fano's career spans three areas, microwave systems, information theory, and computer science.
+Fano's career spans three areas: microwave systems, information theory, and computer science.

 Fano joined the MIT faculty in 1947 to what was then called the Department of Electrical Engineering.
 Between 1950 and 1953, he led the Radar Techniques Group at Lincoln Laboratory.
 In 1954, Fano was made an IEEE Fellow for "contributions in the field of information theory and microwave filters".
 He was elected to the American Academy of Arts and Sciences in 1958, to the National Academy of Engineering in 1973, and to the National Academy of Sciences in 1978.

 Fano was known principally for his work on information theory.
 He developed Shannon–Fano coding in collaboration with Claude Shannon, and derived the Fano inequality.
 He also invented the Fano algorithm and postulated the Fano metric.

 In the early 1960s, Fano was involved in the development of time-sharing computers.
 From 1963 until 1968 Fano served as the founding director of MIT's Project MAC, which evolved to become what is now known as the MIT Computer Science and Artificial Intelligence Laboratory.
 He also helped to create MIT's original computer science curriculum.

 In 1976, Fano received the Claude E. Shannon Award for his work in information theory.
-In 1977 he was recognized for his contribution to the teaching of electrical engineering with the IEEE James H. Mulligan Jr. Education Medal.
+In 1977, he was recognized for his contribution to the teaching of electrical engineering with the IEEE James H. Mulligan Jr. Education Medal.

 Fano retired from active teaching in 1984, and died on 13 July 2016 at the age of 98.